Rapptz/discord.py/docs/guide/interactions/modals.rst

 When defining the class a ``title`` keyword argument can be passed which sets the default title of the modal.
 Instances of the modal class can override this title by setting the ``title`` attribute or passing a ``title`` keyword argument to the constructor.
-Titles are required and are displayed at the top of the modal.
+The title is required and is displayed at the top of the modal.

 Fields